Photo: Debbie Wolfe

 Crisp, clean edges are the hallmark of a great paint job.
 To get professional-quality results when painting a room, first clean, patch, sand, and prime the walls—only then should painting begin.
 For neat results around the ceiling and trims, consider using a paint edger.
 These handy tools are used as an alternative to the painter’s tape that would otherwise be placed along the edges of the ceiling, baseboard, and window/door trim to keep these areas free of paint.

-To help DIYers achieve flawless results, I decided to field-test some of the most popular products designed for the task of paint edging.
-I researched and employed dozens of paint-edging tools to find excellent options for common household projects.
-Read on to learn about shopping considerations, how each tool performed in my tests, and why I consider those listed below to be the best paint edgers around.
+To help DIYers achieve flawless results, we decided to field-test some of the most popular products designed for the task of paint edging.
+We researched and employed dozens of paint-edging tools to find excellent options for common household projects.
+Read on to learn about shopping considerations, how each tool performed in tests, and why I consider those listed below to be the best paint edgers around.

 - BEST OVERALL: Pro Grade Supplies 2-Inch Angled Sash Paint Brush

 - BEST BANG FOR THE BUCK: Luigi’s The World’s Best Paint Pad Set

 - BEST PROFESSIONAL: Shur-Line Edger Pro

 - BEST FOR SPRAYING: Warner Tool 36-Inch Spray Shield

 - BEST EDGER KIT: Accubrush 11-Piece MX Jumbo Kit

 - BEST EDGING BRUSH: Wooster Brush Shortcut Q3211